sakorkko/ndtt/README.md

 FriendlyArm Ubuntu/Debian
 http://wiki.friendlyarm.com/wiki/

 We chose Armbian Ubuntu server - legacy kernel https://dl.armbian.com/nanopineo/Ubuntu_xenial_default.7z

-We will have to see if we need to switch images later
+We will have to see if we need to switch images later.
+There seems to be an issue with our usb-to-eth adapter on the newer kernel versions so we have to use the legacy kernel 3.4.

 ## Installing the image to an sd card